 The Smoky Mouse is a gentle little mouse with a two-toned pink and grey tail and very soft blue-grey fur which gives them their name.
 Once common across south-eastern Australia, the species is sadly edging closer towards extinction.

 The Smoky Mouse eats seeds and fruit in summer, while underground fungi is on the winter menu.
 It lives in communal nests underground.

-To breed, they require a stable habitat, with access to well-developed, diverse, and healthy under-storeys.
+To breed, they require stable habitat, with access to well-developed, diverse, and healthy understoreys.

-In Victoria, the Smoky Mouse is extinct in two out of four known locations, but can still be found in the Grampians, and in fragmented areas within the Central Highlands.
+In Victoria, the Smoky Mouse is extinct in two out of five historically occupied locations, but can still be found in the Grampians, and in fragmented patches within the Victorian High Country and Alps.